oesteban/hcph-sops/docs/data-collection.md

   - [x] prepare paddings: under-knee padding, neck padding, inflatable head-paddings
   - [x] prepare a blanket
   - [x] prepare a new pair of earplugs
-  - [x] prepare the respiration belt, as well as the placeholder for the ECG and other physio sensors
+  - [x] prepare the placeholder for the ECG and the cleaning wipes
   - [x] connect the cable from the RJ-45 output of the syncbox to the first filter (VNC connector; has a label "External signal") in the cupboard covering the access panel to the Faraday cage.
 The cable might be stored in the lower left cupboard of office 071.
 Make sure you will have access to the cable with sufficient time ahead.
     - [x] On the scanner console, check the external signal input registers triggers from the syncbox
     - [x] prepare a thermometer
     - [x] prepare a blood preasure meter
-  - [x] Prepare the gas-analyzer:
-    - [x] Prepare the canule tube, which is introduced through the tube in the access panel
-    - [x] Prepare a new canule

 #### DAY OF SCAN, right when the participant arrives